texas-2036/health_reporting_tool/footer.md

 © Copyright 2020 [Texas 2036](www.texas2036.org)

-The **Building a Healthy Texas** ressource utilizes data "as is" from multiple sources and bases analysis upon such data.
+The **Health Evaluation of Life Phases** resource utilizes data "as is" from multiple sources and bases analysis upon such data.
 Texas 2036 assumes no responsibility for errors or omissions which may exist in the underlying data set or subsequent calculations.
 The data is obtained directly from the cited sources and is updated regularly.